jupyterlite/jupyterlite/docs/howto/python/packages.md

 Simple python [wheels](../configure/advanced/offline.md) can be shipped along with your JupyterLite site.
-With the _experimental_ `--piplite-install-on-import` flag, these will be treated as if they were part of the Pyodide distribution.
+With the _experimental_ `--piplite-install-on-import` flag, these will be treated as if they were part of the Pyodide distribution, only requiring that the importable names discovered in the wheel be `import`ed, without requiring `%pip` or `await piplite.install`.

-There are number of known edge cases which haven't been fully explored with this approach, and is highly dependent on some of the underlying (and private) pyodide behavior, but is demonstrated on the JupyterLite documentation website for a relatively large selection of packages.
+There are number of known edge cases which haven't been fully explored with this approach.
+Results are highly dependent on some of the underlying (and private) pyodide behavior, but is demonstrated on the JupyterLite documentation website for a relatively large selection of packages.

 ### Binary packages

-At the moment the most reasonable way to make additional packages with binary extensions available by default when starting the Python kernel is to add new packages to the Pyodide distribution.
+At the moment the most productive way to make additional packages with binary extensions available by default when starting the Python kernel is to add new packages to a Pyodide distribution.

 The process is detailed in the [Pyodide documentation][pyodide-packages].